Wondering how to become an Oracle Certified MySQL Database Administrator? If that's the case,

 Technology and the tools we use both personally and professionally rapidly changes and emerges and the need to upgrade IT skills is ever present.
 We’re always finding new ways to integrate technology in our lives, from hyper-fast 5G networks to advanced cloud databases.
 Automation both in our home and in business increases efficiency and reduces redundancy.
 As innovation accelerates companies’ needs to automate their business and align their departments around new platforms and technologies, the need to hire people with the right IT skills is also increasing.
 We have identified the top tech industry trends shaping IT and the top three are edge computing, cloud computing, and at #1 is machine learning.
 Edge computing involves processing data and content collection/delivery that is placed closer to the sources, repositories and consumers of the information.
 This computing technology reduces latency and allows for more exceptional capabilities at the edge of a connection.
 Cloud computing includes storage, servers, networking, databases, software, analytics and business intelligence — using a cloud hosted online.
 It allows for the flexible use of resources and increases internal innovation in scaling operations.
 One of the key benefits of cloud computing services is its affordability.
 Machine learning is a computer’s ability to learn autonomously by analyzing data points and tracking repeating patterns.
 It is used in many industries and is going to be continuously used and in demand in the future.
 These 3 IT skills and topics are transforming the IT industry and shaping the tech roles of tomorrow.

 One of the best ways to increase your likelihood of getting hired is to consider the skills the market is looking for and ensure that you’re not lacking in the most needed areas.
 As such, we’re going to take a closer look at 25 of the most in-demand technical skills on the market.
 This list was compiled by LinkedIn based on the results of a thorough 2018 study of hundreds of thousands of job postings to examine which skills employers are looking for.
-If you're looking for a flexible way to learn any of the skills below, try Virtual training, With ExitCertified's Individual Multimedia Video Presence (iMVP), you get the same instructor-led classroom learning experience no matter where you’re sitting.
-You can read about the top 5 Ways ExitCertified iMVP Redefines Virtual Training in this free to download infographic.
+If you're looking for a flexible way to learn any of the skills below, try Virtual training, With ExitCertified's Live Virtual platform, you get the same instructor-led classroom learning experience no matter where you’re sitting.

 1. Cloud Computing

-In the number-one spot, perhaps of no surprise to anyone, the kind of expertise needed to create and engineer cloud platforms and solutions is the most hireable skill on the market.
+In the number-one spot, perhaps of no surprise to anyone, the kind of expertise needed to create and engineer cloud platforms and solutions is the most hirable skill on the market.